wrijpkema/developers-community/pages/Products/Channels/IVR Deflection Solution/settinguptheivr.md

 ---
-title: Setting up the IVR Deflection Solution
+title: Setting up the IVR Deflection for Chat
 level1: Solutions
 level2: Channels
-level3: IVR Deflection Solution for Chat
+level3: IVR Deflection

-order: 2
+order: 30

-permalink: products-channels-ivr-deflection-solution-setting-up-ivr.html
+permalink: products-ivr-chat.html
-indicator:
+indicator: chat
 ---

 To start using the **IVR Deflection Solution for Chat**, set up a LiveEngage campaign with IVR engagement following the key steps listed below: